 - Maybe when you removed the wax from the stove it kept cooking (this is a big problem for a lot of people), so even if it was perfect when you removed it, it became rock solid over time.

 As always, if this recipe doesn’t work for you, another one might work better.
 Keep trying until you find a recipe you like.

 Do I need to use cotton cloths with this?

 If the sugar wax is the right consistency, then no, you don’t need cotton cloths.
-It should adhere directly to the hair follicle and pull away from the skin cleanly by hand.
+It should adhere directly to the hair and pull away from the skin cleanly by hand.

 But if your sugar wax isn’t the right consistency, cotton waxing strips may help by giving the wax something to cling to.

 What kind of cotton cloths should I use?

 You can either buy pre-made waxing cloths online (like these) or make your own using old cotton pillowcases, sheets or curtains cut into 2-inch x 4-inch strips.
 You’ll want fabric without any stretch so it pulls off in one fell swoop.